arenagroove/prompt-driven-ai-assistant-template/README.md

 - Modular design with roles, lenses, and personality modes.
 - Interpretive drift levels from Literal to Unmoored.
 - Output intent + flavor for tone and use case control.
+- GEO-aware assistant design for AI citation, discoverability, and structured formatting.
 - Built-in Bias \& Fact-Check Mode (Strict / Flexible / Creative).
 - Structured outputs and behavioral principles.
 - Presets for common tasks + example prompts.